This story is from The Discourse Nanaimo weekly newsletter. Sign up to get our latest investigations and community highlights straight to your inbox.

 Also on the agenda is my series on rental affordability in Nanaimo, which won in our story poll.
 There is a lot to uncover and I’ll keep you updated.

 I was gutted to hear that Snuneymuxw First Nation is battling an outbreak of COVID-19, with an estimated 19 cases reported on reserve, and a shelter-in-place order currently in effect.
 The impact this could have on the close-knit community and especially on elders is concerning.
 Our sister organization IndigiNews, which serves First Nations, Inuit and Métis communities in the Okanagan and Vancouver Island in partnership with APTN, will be looking into the situation as it unfolds.
 Follow IndigiNews on social to get the latest updates on their reporting.

-Be the first to receive updates on our investigations and community highlights that inspire hope—straight to your inbox.
-Sign up for The Discourse Nanaimo newsletter.
+Be the first to receive updates on our investigations and community highlights that inspire hope like this—straight to your inbox.
+Sign up for the Nanaimo This Week newsletter.

 Support The Discourse's award-winning community journalism